nlpfromscratch/nlp-llms-resources/README.md

 * [Introduction to Modern Statistics](https://openintro-ims2.netlify.app/): Free online textbook on statistics.
 * [Dive into Deep Learning](http://d2l.ai/): Interactive deep learning book with code, math, and discussions implemented with multiple frameworks.
 Chapters 9-11 focus on RNNs & Transformers and 15-16 on NLP applications.
 * [Understanding Deep Learning](https://udlbook.github.io/udlbook/): by Simon J.D.
 Prince, free online and includes all code in Jupyter notebooks.
 Chapter 12 covers the transformer architecture.
+* [Natural Language Processing in Action, Second Edition](https://www.manning.com/books/natural-language-processing-in-action-second-edition): by Hobson Lane and Maria Dyshel from Manning.
+Currently a MEAP set for release in Jan 2024.
+* [Natural Language Processing with Transformers](https://transformersbook.com/): by Lewis Tunstall, Leandro von Werra, and Thomas Wolf.
+From O’Reilly.
+You can view the code associated with the book in the [Github repo here](https://github.com/nlp-with-transformers/notebooks).

 ### Surveys